Park Air Systems Limited registered in England 1951792

 As a U.S. Government contractor, we are subject to and comply with the Federal Acquisition Regulation (FAR), including 52.222-50 on Combating Trafficking in Persons.
 We flow down the FAR 52.222-50 requirement to our covered suppliers, subcontractors and agents, consistent with the FAR.
 We also require our suppliers to provide certifications of compliance with respect to their plans regarding anti-human trafficking where required by the FAR.

 Reporting Violations and/or Concerns

-Review of Anti-Human Trafficking Efforts
+Assessing Effectiveness of Our Anti-Human Trafficking and Modern Slavery Efforts

-To review our prior years Anti-Human Trafficking and Slavery Statement, please follow the links below.
+To review our prior years’ Anti-Human Trafficking and Slavery Statement, please follow the links below.